 Each year, the Education Committee of the Society for Birth Defects Research and Prevention organizes the Education Courses at the Annual Meeting.
-As you make plans to attend the virtual 61st Annual Meeting, please note the three Education Courses being offered this year.
+Whether or not you attended the virtual 61st Annual Meeting, check out the three Education Courses being offered this month.
 Registrants will have access to course recordings for three months following each live course date.

 Details and registration are available on the 61st Annual Meeting website.